NewsBin

 MAINSTREAM Met Office Warnings

-Yellow warning of snow affecting Grampian
+Yellow warning of rain affecting Central, Tayside & Fife

 MAINSTREAM Met Office Warnings

-Yellow warning of rain affecting South West England
+Yellow warning of rain affecting Grampian

 MAINSTREAM BBC Weather London